Ten excellent (yet affordable) DIY Gift Ideas for $10 or less.

 Craftsman Professional Wire Cutter-Strippers

-A must for tackling any electrical job -- about $10.
+A must for tackling any electrical job — about $10 at Sears.

 Stanley 100 Pack Replacement Blades